 Baby boomers grew up in an era when jogging and aerobics became mainstream.
 Now, as Americans age, seniors are more likely than ever before to take care of their health with exercise.
 New advances in medicine also help them stay active longer.
 If you want to work with this population, consider getting one of the many senior fitness instructor certifications now available.

 Some certifying bodies demand more from you than others.
 The widespread SilverSneakers program requires instructors to be at least 18 years old and to hold a current CPR certification.
 You must also be either a certified personal trainer, a certified yoga instructor or hold a two- or four-year degree in health, recreation or exercise science.
-The American Senior Fitness Association requires you to take a proctored exam to receive certification.
-The American Council on Exercise’s senior fitness specialist certification is for people who are already personal trainers.
-The ACE courses also count as continuing education toward renewing personal trainer certification.
+To teach certain classes, you have to attend a workshop; others require a background check, liability insurance and completion of an online training course.

 Some Homework Required

-Some of the major subjects you’ll study include anatomy, nutrition, developing personal and group exercise plans, safety, how to modify exercises for seniors, fall prevention and managing emergencies.
+Some of the main subjects you’ll study include anatomy, nutrition, developing personal and group exercise plans, safety, how to modify exercises for seniors, fall prevention and managing emergencies.
 If you're getting a more specific certification, such as senior yoga or aqua aerobics, you'll also cover information about that class format.

-Prepare to Invest Time and Money
+Time and Money Investment